jgilbert314/Narrow-Capture-Ellipse-Optimization/ReadMe.txt

 Workflow:
 	- Run CrudeLoop or TestingDiffTraps
 	- Program will run until optimization is complete
-	- Suspectedly unnacceptable configurations will be written to file 'TestLog.log' from function 'meritFunctionGeneral'.
+	- Suspectedly unnacceptable configurations will be written to file 'TestLog.log' from function 'meritFunctionGeneral()'.
 Conditions specifying log behaviour can be defined here.
 	- I usually run CrudeLoop until I see data in the log file (usually takes ~30 sec), then stop the program and analyze.
 	- Run LogSearch to find optimum arrangement and trap indices.
 Plot configuration using PlotBenchEllipse.
 	- Currently the program runs without catching bad configurations, but inspecting the results shows that the results are unnacceptable.

+Note:
+	- Parameter space is currently defined in the function 'buildBounds()'.
+It should take the bounds as an argument, but I'm just hardcoding them in the function at the moment.